doublebyte1/keynotes/foss4guk/PITCHME.md

-will share their geographic information freely with government agencies of regions, states and federal agencies. trust on the technology which makes creating and runnning sdis easier, but facing the fear of loosing control over the information (is not here, its in the cloud); it is managed by a third-party, cannot get hold of the complete system
+will share their geographic information freely with government agencies of regions, states and federal agencies. trust on the technology which makes creating and runnning SDI's easier, but facing the fear of loosing control over the information (is not here, its in the cloud); it is managed by a third-party, cannot get hold of the complete system